 The law provides that (i) written and no written contracts are just as valid; (ii) reality of the employment relationship will prevail over any written provisions in a contract between the parties; and (iii) in case of doubt, the employee's position will be favored (in dubbio pro operario principle.)

 J. Work Permits

-Expatriates, defined as foreign nationals (non-Costa Ricans) temporarily assigned to work in Costa Rica must apply for a temporary work permit with the Costa Rican Immigration Authorities.
+It is mandatory for Expatriates, defined as foreign nationals (non-Costa Ricans) temporarily assigned to work in Costa Rica to apply for a temporary work permit or residency with the Costa Rican Immigration Authorities.